miningplanet/but-x/README.md

 ### CORS Support

-eIquidus has basic CORS support which is useful to prevent other sites from consuming public APIs while still allowing specific websites whitelisted access.
+but-x has basic CORS support which is useful to prevent other sites from consuming public APIs while still allowing specific websites whitelisted access.

 #### What is CORS?